unitycatalog/unitycatalog/docs/integrations/unity-catalog-puppygraph.md

-# Unity Catalog XTable Integration
+# Unity Catalog PuppyGraph Integration

 This document walks through how to use [PuppyGraph](https://www.puppygraph.com) to query data from Delta tables registered in Unity Catalog as a graph.